bhdai/RAGitect/tests/README.md

 - **Constraint Enforcement**: Verifies that database-level constraints (e.g., unique names) raise `IntegrityError` when violated.
 - **Cascade Behavior**: Tests that deleting a `Workspace` cascades to `Document`s and `DocumentChunk`s, and `Document` deletion cascades to `DocumentChunk`s.
 - **`onupdate` Timestamps**: Ensures that the `updated_at` timestamp on `Workspace` is automatically updated when the record is modified.

+## Database Repository Tests

+The `repositories` directory (`tests/services/database/repositories`) contains integration tests for the `WorkspaceRepository`, `DocumentRepository`, and `VectorRepository`.
+These tests verify the interaction of these data access layers with a real PostgreSQL database, covering:

+-   **CRUD operations**: Creating, retrieving, updating, and deleting entities.
+-   **Business Logic**: Such as duplicate detection or counting related entities.
+-   **Vector Search**: Verifying similarity searches for documents and chunks using `pgvector`.
+-   **Concurrency and Transactions**: Ensuring operations work correctly in an asynchronous environment.

+A common pattern for setting up and tearing down the database for these tests, especially within a test class, involves using an `asynccontextmanager` as detailed in Section 9 of `test_guide.md`.

 ## CI/CD